alexanderlange804/heartcraft/README.md

 ## 🔗 How Sharing Works

-Every MyHeartCraft experience generates a **unique shareable link**.
+Every HeartCraft experience generates a **unique shareable link**.
 No app downloads.
 No account creation on the recipient's end.
 Just a URL that works on any phone, tablet, or computer.

 The link is optimized for WhatsApp sharing — the most common way couples in India send things to each other.
 It also works on Instagram DMs, Telegram, SMS, email, or any messaging platform.